-In 2015, the Financial Accounting Standards Board (FASB) issued accounting guidance that eliminates the requirement to categorize within the fair value hierarchy all investments for which fair value is measured at net asset value per share using the practical expedient.
-The provisions of this guidance are effective as of the beginning of the 2016 plan year and should be applied retrospectively, with early adoption permissible.

-Management elected to early adopt the provisions of this new standard effective as of the beginning of 2015, and the adoption did not have a material impact on the Plan's financial statements.
+In 2015, the FASB issued accounting guidance that eliminates the requirement to categorize within the fair value hierarchy all investments for which fair value is measured at net asset value per share using the practical expedient.
+The provisions of this guidance were adopted as of the beginning of 2015 and the adoption did not have a material impact on the Plan's financial statements.

 In 2015, the FASB issued technical corrections and improvements to accounting guidance in a number of areas.
-Certain provisions of this guidance are effective as of the beginning of the 2016 plan year, with early adoption permissible.
-Management adopted those provisions of this new standard effective as of the beginning of 2015, and the adoption did not have a material impact on the Plan's financial statements.
+Management adopted the provisions of this standard to classify commingled funds as a Level 1 investment in the fair value hierarchy table effective as of the beginning of 2015 and the adoption did not have a material impact on the Plan's financial statements.

-In 2015, the FASB issued accounting guidance for a three-part standard that (1) requires the use of contract value as the only measurement for fully benefit-responsive investment contracts; (2) eliminates the requirements to disclose individual investments that represent five percent or more of net assets available for benefits and the net appreciation or depreciation by general type; and (3) provides plans with a measurement-date practical expedient.
-The provisions of this guidance are effective as of the beginning of the 2016 plan year and should be applied retrospectively for parts (1) and (2) and prospectively for part (3), with early adoption permissible.
-Management elected to early adopt the provisions of this guidance effective as of the beginning of 2015.
-As a result, (i) fully benefit responsive investment contracts are stated at contract value; and (ii) for individual investments that represent five percent or more of net assets available for benefits, the net appreciation or depreciation for these investments by general type in the table of net assets by asset category, as well as the categorization by class of investments in the fair value table, have been eliminated.
-Part III is not applicable to the Plan financial statements.
+In 2015, the FASB issued accounting guidance for a three-part standard that (1) requires the use of contract value as the only measurement for fully benefit-responsive investment contracts; (2) eliminates the requirements to disclose individual investments that represent five percent or more of net assets available for benefits and the net appreciation or depreciation by general type; and (3) provides plans with a measurement-date practical expedient (which is not applicable to the Plan's financial statements).
+Management adopted the provisions of this guidance effective as of the beginning of the 2015 plan year and the adoption did not have a material impact on the Plan's financial statements.